nbc111/NbcBlocks/README.md

 - api: standalone server which serves the indexed data
 - backend: contains database migrations and cron jobs to fetch and generate stats
 - bos-components: our components built on BOS
-- explorer-selector: BOS gateway for selecting your favourite explorer (Nearblocks)
+- explorer-selector: BOS gateway for selecting your favourite explorer (Nbcblocks)
-- indexer-base: our indexer built using near lake to index blocks, receipts, transactions, accounts and access keys for storing in timescale
+- indexer-base: our indexer built using Nbc lake to index blocks, receipts, transactions, accounts and access keys for storing in timescale
 - indexer-balance: secondary indexer for tracking timeseries account balances
 - indexer-events: secondary indexer for tracking timeseries FT and NFT events

 ## Contributing

-We welcome contribution to NearBlocks, please see [CONTRIBUTING](CONTRIBUTING.md) for more information.
+We welcome contribution to NbcBlocks, please see [CONTRIBUTING](CONTRIBUTING.md) for more information.

 ## License

-NearBlocks is licensed under the terms of Business Source License 1.1.
+NbcBlocks is licensed under the terms of Business Source License 1.1.

 See [LICENSE](LICENCE.md) for details